 Lanzhou Gansu, China Travel Guide

 Summer (June-August) means lightweight, breathable clothing.
 Cotton and linen are good choices.
-Autumn (September-November) calls for layers as temperatures drop.
+Autumn (September-November) calls for layers as the temperature drop.

 Winter (December-February) is very cold, requiring heavy winter clothing.
 Spring (March-May) temperatures are variable, so flexible layering is important.